Tenuous Connections: The Left's Promotion of The Silmarillion

 I did learn; I'd never heard of COLLETS prior to this.
 I'm not sure if anyone else other than Charles would have an anecdote recalling a window display nearly fifty years ago either.
 Priceless.

 In Dave Cope and Ross Bradshaw's Radical Bookshop History Project (updated April 2023), COLLETS' various outlets are noted.
 COLLETS was founded by Eva Collet Reckitt, who had philanthropic, left-leaning, Communist, and Socialist interests.
 At one point they had two bookshops on Charing Cross Road.
 Charles was certainly referring to the bookshop—as he specifically states—called COLLETS INTERNATIONAL BOOKSTORE (opened in 1976), which was situated at 129/131 Charing Cross Road.
 In Martha Redding Pease's The Bookshops of London (Fourth Estate, 1981 [Revised Ed.
 1984]) the bookselling staff are described as ‘most helpful in tracking down titles from behind the Iron Curtain’.
-Cope and Bradshaw also mention Reckitt's broad policy on stock’ and exclusions; we can only presume The Silmarillion was allowed on the grounds that it (or Tolkien) did not qualify as one of those mysterious world religions’ that she drew a line at.
+Cope and Bradshaw also mention Reckitt's ‘broad policy on stock’ and exclusions; we can only presume The Silmarillion was allowed on the grounds that it (or Tolkien) did not qualify as one of ‘those mysterious world religions’ that she drew a line at.

 It would be interesting to dig further into the connections between GEORGE ALLEN & UNWIN (GA&U) and COLLETS that Charles alludes to.
 Stanley Unwin was a conscientious objector.
 In the early years of Stanley's stewardship, GA&U were—as Rayner Unwin would recall in George Allen & Unwin: A Remembrancer (p.
 20)—‘among the few who were prepared to publish books of radical and often unpopular opinion’.
 Cope/Bradshaw record Collets' Head Office (in the early 1960s) as being located at 44/45 Museum Street; GA&U's Museum Street offices were at number 40.
 They were (for a short time) neighbours.

-Clearly one could research theseadmittedly, rather tenuousconnections further.
-It would be fascinatingwould it not?—to see a photograph of that window display from 1977; but, alas, such a photograph may not even exist.
+Clearly one could research these—admittedly, rather tenuous—connections further.
+It would be fascinating—would it not?—to see a photograph of that window display from 1977; but, alas, such a photograph may not even exist.

-The Radical Bookshop History Project can be found on Dave Cope's LEFT ON THE SHELF BOOKS (‘Research Section’) website here
+The Radical Bookshop History Project can be found on Dave Cope's LEFT ON THE SHELF BOOKS (‘Research Section’) website here.

-POSTSCRIPT: Charles Noad's passing early this year is a huge loss to Tolkien Studies.
+POSTSCRIPT: Charles E. Noad's passing early this year is a huge loss to Tolkien Studies.
 He was unfailingly helpful to me, and always willing to discuss and share, whenever I pestered him with questions about The Silmarillion and various other early Tolkien matters.
 His knowledge—due to his memory of those early Tolkien years and his extensive notes—really was peerless.
 He will certainly be missed.
-Doug Anderson's memories of Charles and their friendship is worth reading for further biographical information on Charles Noad.
+Douglas A. Anderson's memories of Charles and their friendship is worth reading for further biographical information on Charles E. Noad.
 This can be found over at one of Doug's (many) blogs here.

-1. This is fantastic stuff to have recorded/posted.
+This is fantastic stuff to have recorded/posted.
 Feels like the kind of trivia that would potentially be lost forever - I'd guess Charles was quite literally the only man in the world that would have known about that display in Collets.

 ReplyDelete